 Let’s first look at the most affordable espresso machines available on the market…

 The Breville BES870XL Express is an all-in-one coffee machine that does everything you need for a cup of perfect espresso.
 It comes with a conical burr grinder (specialized for coffee beans), and heavy-duty boiler system.
-The boiler system also comes with auto-cooling functionality, which adjusts water temperature between steaming and extraction, reducing your wait time.
+The boiler system also comes with auto-temperature control functionality, which adjusts water temperature between steaming and extraction, reducing your wait time.

 Despite all its positives, the Breville BES870XL is larger and more expensive than most of its competitors.
 However, it does give you more freedom and control over its pressure, extraction volume, and time.
 So if you’re looking for an authentic coffee experience, this coffee machine is it!

 Using a manual lever system, the ROK Presso accurately replicates the correct amount of pressure you need from a high-end electric lever espresso machine.

 Other than its futuristic designs, it’s unique because it’s not electrical, it doesn’t have any water reservoir or boiler connected to it.
 This makes the whole machine smaller and easier to transport.

 However, the ROK Presso has limited functionalities.
 You can’t steam milk or brew more than one double-shot in one go, because you’ll have to clean everything just to start over.

 A slightly more solid machine than Mr. Coffee, the DeLonghi EC155 offers similar features with a detachable and easy-to-clean water reservoir.
 The machine is also designed to take both ground coffee or coffee pods/capsules.

 What’s great about this espresso maker is that it’s able to keep a consistent temperature over multiple shots.
 However, it also lacks quite a bit of space and so can’t fit normal sized cups on the dock.

 This Mr. Coffee System is an affordable machine that’ll brew your espresso and steam the milk for any of your espresso drinks; whether it’s cappuccinos and lattes.
 The coffee machine is pre-programmed with single and double shot timings, as well as the ability to control the crema and how foamy you want your milk.
 Together with it’s simple one-touch button system, it’s an easy-to-use, premium espresso machine that’s perfect for any milk-based coffees.